 Made You Smile Back is pleased to discuss this ever-important quality of the value of friendship and how it affects our happiness.
-You will discover what friendship is really about, types of friendship, benefits of friendship, and how happiness plays an important role in our relationships.
+You will discover what this relationship is really about, types of friendship, the benefits, and how happiness plays an important role in building strong relationships.

 Friendship is the innate need for all mankind to feel a belonging or a connection to one another.
 According to Kendra Cherry, MS, it refers to a human emotional need to affiliate with and be accepted.
 But it’s a lot more than just that.

 What everyone needs to know about the value of friendship is its strong correlation to our state of happiness and well-being.
 It’s a known fact after many studies, that friendship not only boosts our health, but our happiness as well.
 (To view a Harvard Case Study validating this, please check out this link.)

 True friends are those who are there for you not just for the good times, but when times are not so good.
 True friends are reciprocal to one another and bring out the best of the best in each other.
 True friends demonstrate the real definition of being nonjudgmental and what unconditional love really means.

 To help show what real friends truly are, please watch this video entitled, “What’s a Real Friend?” by Noticias Teocraticas © Published on Sept 27, 2013

 Childhood friends were the best, right?
 Childhood friendship is innocent, free from care and it is unconditional.
 If you’re lucky enough, you may even have developed a lifelong friend sealed with a pinkie promise!

 Friendships are incredibly important during the formidable teen years, otherwise known as adolescence.
 Teen friendships help young people feel a sense of acceptance and belonging.

 Moreover, teenage relationships with peers support the development of compassion, caring, and empathy.
 Furthermore, adolescent friendships are a big part of forming a sense of identity outside the family.